Skip to main content

 Don’t Miss This Step!

-This section must be completed before you attempt to enter your coursework.
 Enter all terms during which you have taken coursework at each school listed in the [Colleges Attended] section, as well as any future terms in which you plan to take coursework. (i.e., Summer 2022, Fall 2022, Spring 2023).
-The terms listed in this section must match the attendance dates in the [Colleges Attended] section.

-How to Enter a Term Attended:
+How to Enter a Term Attended

 • To add a term, click on the [Add Term] button next to the institution for which you wish to add a new term.